Herbs for Rheumatoid Arthritis

 - Feverfew can help with the symptoms of rheumatoid arthritis due to its anti-inflammatory actions.

-- Migraine sufferers can also benefit from this herb by 1 to 2 large leaves daily in sandwiches.
+- Migraine sufferers can also benefit from this herb by taking 1 to 2 large leaves daily in sandwiches.

 - Rheumatism sufferers have also reported good results.